-Applicants should first review PEO's CBA Applicant's Guide before entering the CBA reporting system.
-Once in the system, the applicant will follow the steps below to fulfill the experience requirement.
+Candidates should first review PEO's CBA Candidate's Guide before creating an account in PEO's application portal.
+Once in the application portal, the candidate will follow the steps outlined below to fulfill the experience requirement for the application.